Iris lacustris: Range

-The majority of iris populations are within 500 m of the shore of Lake Huron, but the largest ones can occur up several kilometres away from the lake.
+The majority of iris populations are within 500 m of the shore, but the largest ones can occur up several kilometres away from the lake.

 Habitat

-It grows on the Great Lakes shorelines in cool, moist lake shore air.
+It grows near the Great Lakes shorelines in cool, moist lake shore air or limestone glades.

 It is found on sand, or in thin soil over limestone-rich gravel, in calcareous (chalky) soil, or bedrock.

 It also grows on alvar limestone barrens, and along shorelines, old beach ridges, beside streams, in ditches, on cliffs, behind open dunes, or at the edges of coniferous woods (in Canada and Michigan).

 Conservation

 Iris lacustris is designated a "vulnerable" threatened species by federal, state and provincial laws throughout its distribution range.
 It was added to the U.S. List of Endangered and Threatened Wildlife and Plants on September 28, 1988.
 It is on the U.S. Fish and Wildlife Service's endangered species program.
 It was listed by the federal U.S. government as 'threatened' since February 1, 2001.
 It has become threatened due to habitat destruction, from shoreline development, from road-widening projects, chemical spraying and salting, and off-road vehicle use have caused disturbance and destruction of habitat, and degradation of habitats.

 Due to being a protected species, plants can not be dug up or seeds gathered.
 A permit is required for any project (including research, development, and construction) which may "take" or "harm" threatened or endangered species in Michigan.
 Also 37% of the Canadian population is on land in protected areas.
 Shoreline development has also improved some habitats by opening up the canopy and creating new open ground.